 You can use either regular ground flax seed or golden ground flax seed, both will work.
 I do like the golden ground flax seed, because it blends in with your baked goods, and you won’t see any little brown flecks.

-If you were to taste them raw, before baking, they would taste like flax seeds!
-Once they are baked into your cookies, muffins, etc., they do not have a taste.
+Once they are baked into your cookies, muffins, etc., flax seed eggs do not have a taste that is detectable.
 They just blend into the flavor of whatever you are baking.

 Disclosure: This post contains affiliate links.